-You can suggest corrections to the following fields for item Helen Schiller video interview and biography.
+You can suggest corrections to the following fields for item Helen Shiller video interview and transcript.

 You can also leave general comments or suggestions in the "comments" section.
 An administrator will review your contribution.